 - Changes in market compensation rates adversely affect our labor costs

-Home Depot’s survey goes on to note that, “Associate positions have historically had high turnover rates, which can lead to increased training and retention costs, particularly in a competitive labor market.
+Home Depot’s survey adds, “We compete with other retail businesses for many of our associates in hourly positions, and we invest significant resources in training and motivating them to maintain a high level of job satisfaction.
+These positions have historically had high turnover rates, which can lead to increased training and retention costs, particularly in a competitive labor market.
 There is no assurance that we will be able to attract or retain highly qualified associates in the future.”

 How to Take Control of Turnover in the Retail Industry

-Even as a growing amount of sales and product research occur online, research by Workforce Software shows that 90 percent of retail sales still occur in a physical store, which means maintaining staffing levels is critical for an organization’s on-going success.
+Even with a growing amount of sales and product research occurring online, research shows that online sales are expected to grow in 2021 to between 18% and 23%, so maintaining staffing levels and employee satisfaction in physical stores is still critical to an organization’s success.

 To attack high turnover, the following strategies have become reimagined and fine-tuned by big-box retailers.